5-Tonewoods-You-Just-Cannot-Avoid-for-your-Guitar Exotic Wood Zone

 Walnut

-Walnut has a slightly warmer sound than maple, but it also has a long sustain.
+Walnut wood guitar has a slightly warmer sound than maple, but it also offers long sustain.
 Walnut looks better with oil finishes and is heavier than maple, but also lighter.
 Walnut is a thick wood with a dazzling brightness.
 However, it varies in the midrange, with a healthy bark that positions it somewhere between rosewood and mahogany.
 It's worth noting that, like koa, walnut's tone can warm and soften with age.
 It's usually easier to find and work with, resulting in more widespread use and a lower price tag.
 Its tonal brightness, woody midrange, and dark, rich appearance have made it legendary among luthiers; for many, it's a departure from the usual suspects, resulting in a special and playable instrument.

 Basswood

 Tone wood that is inexpensive, simple to work with in the factory, and easy to cut, sand, and polish.
-Basswood is a soft wood with tight grains that will dampen and soften sharp highs.
+Basswood guitar wood is a soft wood with tight grains that dampen and soften sharp highs.
 The thin tinny sound associated with knife edged tremolo contacts is reduced.
 Basswood's softness also promotes a weaker bottom end.
 It's bright, but not because of the big pores.
 Instead, it has a low overall mass.
 Basswood does not resonate with deep, breathy sub-lows.
 In a hypothetical response curve, the reduction in these outer frequencies makes the mids more prominent.

 Maple